lliendo/Radar-Plugins/README.rst

 as .zip).

-Now manually copy the plugins (which are contained in the plugins directory) you want to add to your Radar client's plugins directory.
+Now manually copy the plugins (which are contained in the plugins directory) you want to add to your Radar server's plugins directory.

 Tests